theboss1485/note-taker-application/README.md

 Additionally, I used code from activity 21 of module 11 to allow me to modularize the routes for this app.
 I used this code in /routes/index.js. and routes/notes.js

+I used the NPM UUID package to generate UUIDs for the notes.
+I took the code to use it from this page [https://dev.to/gulshanaggarwal/npm-packages-to-generate-unique-ids-for-your-next-project-1p3b](https://dev.to/gulshanaggarwal/npm-packages-to-generate-unique-ids-for-your-next-project-1p3b).
+This page was written by Gulshan Aggarwal.
+Here is a link to his profile page on dev.to: [https://dev.to/gulshanaggarwal](https://dev.to/gulshanaggarwal).

 ## License

 This project is under an MIT license.
 Please see the license in the GitHub repository for more information.